Frequently Asked Questions

 Can I get my animal spayed for free?

-No, but we do offer various discounts & programs.
-Watch for our “Spay Days” and other specials.
-Spaying or Neutering your pet is critical to controling the animal population.
+Generally no, but we do offer various discounts & programs.
+Please visit our Spay/Neuter section for more information.
+Spaying or Neutering your pet is critical to controlling the animal population.

 We have a lot of feral cats in our neighborhood, can you help?